Jacky-Yiu/EasyTidy/README.md

 ## Usage

-Currently the package only contain one function:
+Currently EasyTidy only contain one function:

 ### tidy_column_with_delimiter_separated_values